JackAKirk/unified-runtime/scripts/core/EXP-LAUNCH-ATTRIBUTES.rst

 Terminology
 --------------------------------------------------------------------------------
-"Launch Attribute" is used to indicate an optional kernel attribute that can be specified at the time of a kernel launch.
-Such attributes can be used to enable hardware specific kernel features.
+"Launch Properties" is used to indicate optional kernel launch properties that can be specified at the time of a kernel launch.
+Such properties can be used to enable hardware specific kernel features.

 Motivation
 --------------------------------------------------------------------------------
-Advances in hardware sometimes require new kernel attributes.
+Advances in hardware sometimes require new kernel properties.
 One example is distributed shared memory as used by Nvidia Hopper GPUs.
 Launching a kernel that supports distributed shared memory requires specifying a thread cluster dimension over which the shared memory is accessible.
-Additionally some applications require specification of kernel attributes at runtime.
+Additionally some applications require specification of kernel properties at launch-time.

 This extension is a future-proof and portable solution that supports these two requirements.
-Instead of using a fixed set of kernel arguments, the approach is to introduce the `exp_launch_attribute_t` type that enables a more flexible approach.
+Instead of using a fixed set of kernel enqueue arguments, the approach is to introduce the `exp_kernel_launch_desc_t` descriptor and associated properties that enables a more flexible approach.
-Each `exp_launch_attribute_t` instance corresponds to a specific kernel launch attribute.
+The `exp_kernel_launch_desc_t` descriptor points to a linked-list of specific kernel launch properties.
-One new function is introduced; `urEnqueueKernelLaunchCustomExp` takes an array of `exp_launch_attribute_t` as an argument, and launches a kernel using these attributes. `urEnqueueKernelLaunchCustomExp` corresponds closely to the CUDA Driver API `cuLaunchKernelEx`.
+One new function is introduced: `urEnqueueKernelLaunchCustomExp`.
+A `exp_kernel_launch_desc_t` pointer can be passed to  `urEnqueueKernelLaunchCustomExp` as an argument, which then launches a native kernel using the list of launch properties associated with the descriptor.
+`urEnqueueKernelLaunchCustomExp` corresponds closely to the CUDA Driver API `cuLaunchKernelEx`.

-Many kernel properties can be supported, such as cooperative kernels.
+Many kernel lauch properties can be supported, such as cooperative kernel launches.
 As such, eventually this extension should be able to replace the cooperative kernels UR extension.